HarrysLapTimer/DreamMachineFan/README.md

 [TODO] descibe how to run the script on reboot using cron, pipe output to a log file and rotate that log so it doesn't use up a lot of space

+# Uninstalling / return to factory settings
+That's easy:
+- return to the default fan speed by entering `echo DEFAULTSPEEDMEMORIZED > /sys/class/hwmon/hwmon0/device/pwm2` (see #Installation)
+- stop the process and delete `dream_machine_fan.py`